C. S. Lewis: Legacy

 Lewis continues to attract a wide readership.
-In 2008, The Times ranked him eleventh on their list of "the 50 greatest British writers since 1945".
+In 2008 The Times ranked him eleventh on their list of "the 50 greatest British writers since 1945".
 Readers of his fiction are often unaware of what Lewis considered the Christian themes of his works.
 His Christian apologetics are read and quoted by members of many Christian denominations.
 In 2013, on the 50th anniversary of his death, Lewis joined some of Britain's greatest writers recognized at Poets' Corner, Westminster Abbey.
 The dedication service, at noon on 22 November 2013, included a reading from The Last Battle by Douglas Gresham, younger stepson of Lewis.
 Flowers were laid by Walter Hooper, trustee and literary advisor to the Lewis Estate.
-An address was delivered by former Archbishop of Canterbury Rowan Williams.
+An address was delivered by the former Archbishop of Canterbury Rowan Williams.
 The floor stone inscription is a quotation from an address by Lewis:

 Lewis has been the subject of several biographies, a few of which were written by close friends, such as Roger Lancelyn Green and George Sayer.
-In 1985, the screenplay Shadowlands by William Nicholson dramatized Lewis's life and relationship with Joy Davidman Gresham.
+In 1985 the screenplay Shadowlands by William Nicholson dramatized Lewis's life and relationship with Joy Davidman Gresham.
 It was aired on British television starring Joss Ackland and Claire Bloom.
 This was also staged as a theatre play starring Nigel Hawthorne in 1989 and made into the 1993 feature film Shadowlands starring Anthony Hopkins and Debra Winger.

 Many books have been inspired by Lewis, including A Severe Mercy by his correspondent and friend Sheldon Vanauken.
 The Chronicles of Narnia has been particularly influential.
-Modern children's literature has been more or less influenced by Lewis's series, such as Daniel Handler's A Series of Unfortunate Events, Eoin Colfer's Artemis Fowl, Philip Pullman's His Dark Materials, and J. K. Rowling's Harry Potter.
-Pullman is an atheist and is known to be sharply critical of C. S. Lewis's work, accusing Lewis of featuring religious propaganda, misogyny, racism, and emotional sadism in his books.
+Modern children's literature has been more or less influenced by Lewis's series, such as Daniel Handler's A Series of Unfortunate Events, Eoin Colfer's Artemis Fowl, Philip Pullman's His Dark Materials and J. K. Rowling's Harry Potter.
+Pullman is an atheist and is known to be sharply critical of Lewis's work, accusing Lewis of featuring religious propaganda, misogyny, racism, and emotional sadism in his books.
 However, he has also modestly praised The Chronicles of Narnia for being a "more serious" work of literature in comparison with Tolkien's "trivial" The Lord of the Rings.
 Authors of adult fantasy literature such as Tim Powers have also testified to being influenced by Lewis's work.